pydjinni/pydjinni/docs/idl.md

 }
 ```

-The namespace is appended the base namespace that is defined in the generator configuration.
+The specified namespace is appended to the base namespace that is defined in the generator configuration.

 ## Comments